Rene-km/project-blog/blog/posts/Testing.md

 User testing provides valuable insight into how people interact with a product.
 These insights will identify areas to improve.
-These improvements will guide a project into its next development phase, ensuring that a better user experience for users.
+These improvements will guide a project into its next development phase, ensuring a better experience for users.